 You can donate old or unwanted clothes in Shwop bins found in stores.

 With the points having no real value and not used directly to buy products, the M&S Sparks card is more of a members club than a loyalty reward scheme.

 Question is, do you want to be a member of this exclusive club?
-Read my full Marks and Spencer Sparks card review for more information.
+Read my Sparks card is it worth it review for more information.

 Also, there is another option to reward your loyalty that pays between 1 – 2 points per £1 you spend in M&S, with each point being worth 1p.